Rafz9Abz9/VitaXtreme/README.md

 # VitaXtreme
-VitaXtreme is a website that promotes hair and beard treatment oil for everyone!
+VitaXtreme is a website that promotes hair and beard treatment oil for all!